Tennessee can be filled with so much charm that apparently its inhabitants never want to leave, even after death. *Cue spooky music*

 The Civil War turned many homes into commandeered posts for troops.
 The Carter House was one such home.
 Many soldiers died during a battle fought around and in the home, including one of the Carter boys, Tod.
 Now, guided tours throughout the house have visitors speaking of seeing apparitions of Tod near his bedside where he died from wounds.
 The playful tugging of sleeves was reported by the young sisters of the family and objects moved in a way that they shouldn’t be when no one has touched them!

 Ryman Auditorium in Nashville has three ghosts who like to come and take in the shows!
-Apparently the need for entertainment doesn’t die when we do!
+Apparently, the need for entertainment doesn’t die when we do!
 Captain Ryman is one such ghost who will walk the property and watch from the balcony as shows are performed.
 Country music star Hank Williams allegedly haunts the auditorium so he can listen to the music he so loved.
 A confederate soldier sits in the gallery often, taking in a show whenever he pleases.
-Guests can book a haunted history tour at The Ryman when visiting Nashville on Halloween.
+Guests can book a self-guided tour at The Ryman.

 Surprisingly, East Tennessee State University made our list.
 Who knows if your college study buddy will even be of this world?!
 The daughter of a former professor committed suicide on campus and is said to sadly roam her last place on Earth.
 Friendly Sidney Gilbreath, or Uncle Sid, wanders Gilbreath Hall and will be helpful shutting any open doors or windows when a storm is approaching.
 A librarian dedicated to her job still haunts her beloved library where she suffered a heart attack and died.
 She is said to watch over the room and put away books into their proper places.